fkalis/bash-onedrive-upload/README.md

     $ ./onedrive-upload -f "relative/path" file1

 This command will automatically determine all of the needed folder ids and recursively create all subfolders that do not yet exist.

+If you need your file to be uploaded with a different filename, you can activate the renaming mode:

+    $ ./onedrive-upload -r ./file1.txt renamed_file1.txt ./file2.txt renamed_file2.txt

+Be aware that for each file you specify you must provide the remote filename as the subsequent parameter.
+This feature can lead to an unexpected behavior when combined with wildcards (globbing) because the pathname expansion is performed by bash before the execution of the script.

 Configuration
 -------------